navh/postal-parser/README.md

 # Model Pipeline

-The `NerDLApproach()` is explained in our notebook [here.](https://github.com/Beaver-2020/postal-parser/blob/master/training/NERDLApproach.ipynb) The goal is to use the benefits of deep learning and achieve higher accuracy and robustness than that of LibPostal's solution. `NerDLApproach` also simplifies the data preprocessing stage.
+The `NerDLApproach()` is explained in our notebook [here.](https://github.com/Beaver-2020/postal-parser/blob/master/training/NERDLApproach.ipynb) The goal is to use the benefits of deep learning and achieve higher accuracy and robustness than that of LibPostal's solution.
+We hope to achieve the best performance by utilizing the Bi-LSTM to learn the language patterns and the CRF layer to improve labelling accuracy by learning the order in which entities appear in addresses. `NerDLApproach` also simplifies the data preprocessing stage.

 Helpful resources for Spark-nlp:
  - [Spark NLP Walkthrough, powered by TensorFlow](https://medium.com/@saif1988/spark-nlp-walkthrough-powered-by-tensorflow-9965538663fd)